codecrafters-io/grep-tester/docs/grep-breakdown.md

 ./your_program.sh
 ```

-It will then run grep commands across multiple files:
+It will then run multiple `grep` commands across multiple files:

 ```
 $ grep "include" main.c script.py